 The key to successful market research is to look beyond the data to connect with a powerful strategy that will actually move the needle for your business.

-Moving forward, these customer personas should serve as the foundation for campaigns and all marketing elements should relate back to your target audience findings.
+Moving forward, your developed customer personas should serve as the foundation for campaigns and all marketing elements should relate back to your target audience findings.

 With a clear picture of who your audience is, you can tailor each message to deliver results that will impact your business.